 Ethical Review forms must be completed in advance of undertaking research involving human subjects including routine survey and questionnaire-based research.
 An online tutorial and forms are available online through the Office of Research Services.

 MCRP Internships

-MCRP students are required to complete an Internship during the summer after their first year of coursework at SCARP, as part of PLAN 527 Internship.
-Evaluation of your performance will be produced by both your Faculty Advisor and internship supervisor.
-You are required to obtain your own internship, with the assistance of the Student Management Coordinator.
+MCRP students are required to complete an Internship during the summer after their first year of coursework at SCARP, as part of PLAN 540, Planning Praxis.